Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 Golden Gate Park

-Like the Golden Gate Bridge, I felt it necessary to break out some of the bucket list things to do in Golden Gate park
+Like the Golden Gate Bridge, I felt it necessary to highlight some of the bucket list things to do in Golden Gate Park

 1. Stop by and say hello to the herd of 10 Bison grazing a pasture on the western edge of the park. ✅